 master branch.
 You can change the Codecov default branch in your Yaml.

-The default branch is used for:
+The default branch is used to identify:

-- Which branch to cache the repository yaml for UI changes
+- Which branch to cache the repository yaml for UI changes.

-- Which branch is the first branch on the repository dashboard in Codecov
+- Which branch is the first branch on the repository dashboard in Codecov.

 codecov: strict_yaml_branch: master # only use the latest copy on master branch